-Office 365’s user count exceeded 155 million in 2018.
-While this rise in popularity is a testament to the suite’s success, Office 365 hasn’t come without its security concerns.
+Office and Microsoft 365’s user count exceeded 155 million in 2018.
+While this rise in popularity is a testament to the suite’s success, Microsoft 365 hasn’t come without its security concerns.

 Office Protect: A security option designed for SMBs